Krazy Kripples: Plot

 Jimmy's parents ask Jimmy if he is in a gang, which he admits to.
 It is revealed at this point that the Valmers had made fun of disabled kids in High School and believed that God had made Jimmy disabled to punish them, so they naturally believe that this is part of a punishment.
-One night the Bloods gang members commit a drive-by shooting (which is based on a scene in the 1988 film Colors) on Jimmy's house as retaliation for the killing of the thirteen Bloods.
+One night the Bloods gang members commit a drive-by shooting (which is based on a scene in the 1988 film Colors) on Jimmy's house as retaliation for the killing of the thirteen Bloods, which the Park County Police Department respond and investigate the drive-by shooting retaliation by the Bloods.
 In order to prevent further reprisals, Jimmy decides to call a meeting at the local recreation center between the two gangs, and lock themselves in for the evening until they can sort out their differences.
 Expectedly, both gangs initially act hostile to one another, but Jimmy manages to convince them to sort out their differences by saying "I mean, come on!" repeatedly and manages to bring the two gangs together, as they all then participate in various games and activities inside the recreation center as friends.

 Meanwhile, Christopher Reeve campaigns for stem cell research for disabled people.
 By cracking open fetuses and sucking out their juices, he soon regains mobility, and even superpowers like the character he portrayed, Superman.
 He eventually takes on the role of a supervillain, and is opposed by his nemesis, Gene Hackman.
 Because Hackman portrayed Lex Luthor, one reporter comments that "if irony were made of strawberries, we'd all be drinking a lot of smoothies right now."
 Reeve continues to use stem cells even after he is healed and becomes addicted to power, and eventually puts together a Legion of Doom made up of villains from the DC, Marvel and South Park universes (though Professor Chaos tells General Disarray that they should "stay out of this one", much like the boys and the T-shirt shopkeeper, Mr. McGillicuddy, did in the A-plot.)
 At the end, Hackman manages to get a law passed to end Reeve's "fetus-sucking days," and traps Reeve in the Phantom Zone.